phgSW61HS/git-training-bd/3-Docker/2-Basics/Theory/README.md

 ##### ADD #####

 The `ADD` command is close to the `COPY` command but it has a broader scope.
-As an good practice, if you only require to copy a file or directery, use the `COPY` command.
+As an good practice, if you only require to copy a file or directory, use the `COPY` command.
 The `ADD` command can not only use file or directories on your local system but it can also use URLs as a source. `ADD` also has the fonction of extracting **localy** recognized compressed files (.tar,.gzip,.bzip2 or xz).
 When it does detect one such file, it'll unpack it as a folder at the destination.
 Note that if you use a URL to a compressed file, it'll only copy it and not decompress it.